StyraInc/rego-style-guide/README.md

 ### Avoid importing `input`

 While importing attributes from the global `input` variable might eliminate some levels of nesting, it makes the origin of the attribute(s) less apparent.
-Clearly differentiating `input` and `data` from and values, functions and rules defined inside of the same module helps making things _obvious_, and few things beat obviousness!
+Clearly differentiating `input` and `data` from values, functions, and rules defined inside of the same module helps in making things _obvious_, and few things beat obviousness!

 **Avoid**
 ```rego